facebookexperimental/MIRAI/documentation/DeveloperGuide.md

 `alias mirai="DYLD_LIBRARY_PATH=~/.rustup/toolchains/nightly-x86_64-apple-darwin/lib ~/mirai/target/debug/mirai"`

 Afterward, you can run the mirai binary as if it were rustc.

-To do this via cargo, set the `RUSTC_WRAPPER` environment variable to `mirai`.
+To run mirai via cargo, first do `cargo install --force --path  ~/mirai` then set the `RUSTC_WRAPPER` environment variable to `mirai`.
+Note that Cargo takes care of the library path so the alias is not needed unless you want to run mirai directly.

 ## Debugging